-About the information we collect from you and why we do so.
+About the information we collect from you and why we ask for it

 When registering on the system we will ask you for some initial information allowing us to create an applicant account for you.

 We need your name and a correspondence email to enable an individual account to be created, the email address will be used to send you any information generated by the system, e.g. job alerts if you choose to create some.

 We need to know if you are a priority mover to enable specific parts of the system design to aid priority staff, for example, parts of the profile and automatic job alerts (if your profile is completed).
 This information is also used to enable department to track numbers, locations, etc. and aid with redeployment activities.

 Your work email and line manager's details are used to verify that you are currently an employee of an accredited organisation.
 On verifying your account you will have the ability to access internally advertised vacancies.
 If you do not include your work email address, your line manager will verify your civil servant status for you, in this circumstance, your correspondence email address will be shared with your line manager.

 The profile functionality is available to all employees of accredited organisations; this functionality is not for external users.

 The profile will populate certain parts of any future applications.
 This functionality is most important to priority mover staff.
 Below we explain what we will use this data for.

 We use this information to track priority mover numbers by date across the civil service or by department.
 This statistical information will help to inform business decisions.

 Your name and contact details can be stored in your profile and they will be automatically pulled into your application if you apply for a post.
 We may also use your contact details to contact you if we have any queries with your account.